AdobeDocs/core-services.en/help/interface/attributes.md

 ---
 # [!DNL Customer Attributes] in Experience Cloud

 [!DNL Customer Attributes] in Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
-You can upload the data into a customer attribute data source in the Experience Cloud, then use the data in [!DNL Adobe Analytics] and [!DNL Adobe Target].
+You can upload the data into a customer attribute data source in Experience Cloud, then use the data in [!DNL Adobe Analytics] and [!DNL Adobe Target].

 ## Locate the [!DNL Customer Attributes] feature